Jkierem/jazzi/README.md

 ## A note on Max, Min, First, Last

-This monoids abstract operations over arrays with the caveat that for `Max` and `Min` need the values to be comparable with `>` and `<` respectively. `First` and `Last` will return a structure with `undefined` if the array is empty.
+This monoids abstract operations over arrays with the caveat that for `Max` and `Min` need the values to be comparable with `>` and `<` respectively or that the values in the array are jazzi unions that implement the Ord typeclass (such as any of the monoids that store numbers).
+`First` and `Last` will return a structure with `undefined` if the array is empty.
 They all share that calling the default constructor without any arguments returns the empty value.
 The empty values for each Monoid are as follows:

 - `Max.of(-Inifinity)`
 - `Min.of(Infinity)`